juj/emgc/README.md

 # Introduction

-Emgc provides the user the ability to do low-level `malloc()` style memory allocations do not need to be manually `free()`d, but are garbage collected instead.
+Emgc provides the user the ability to do low-level `malloc()` style memory allocations that do not need to be manually `free()`d, but are garbage collected instead.
 Example C/C++ code:

 ```c
 #include "emgc.h"